dmeenal001/Assignment-for-Ignis-Tech-Solution/README.md

 # Assignment-for-Ignis-Tech-Solution
 Here are some snapshots of the project i have created you will find the code uploaded in the repository
+This is all i could do in one day , Theres a lot to be improved but in due time

 ![1](https://user-images.githubusercontent.com/80708267/111194102-db19c600-85e0-11eb-9ee8-8419798a4203.JPG)